efeefe/is/pages/03.opendott/tales-of-policy-making/item.md

 From what I was told by the consultancy leaders, the fiercest opposition to implementing the PNRS mechanisms came from manufacturers and importers.
 And explicitly so by Abinee, the Brazilian Association of the Electro-electronics Industry.
 They didn’t want to be held accountable for the potential pollution their products were causing.
 Without their agreement, the law became a largely fictional piece when it comes to electronics.
 The main argument is that they won’t be able to turn a profit if the costs of handling electronic waste are to be embedded into the price of their merchandise.
 Apparently, a well-written and extensively discussed legislation is not enough to promote effective change, if the underlying productive system keeps failing to reward positive behaviour.
 As long as producing potentially polluting materials is cheaper than extending the lifetime of products, the transformation will only happen within the limits that capital owners are willing to tolerate.
 2.2.3.
 Cultura Digital Experimental

-Cultura Digital Experimental: consultancy
+## Cultura Digital Experimental: consultancy

-2.2.4.
+## 2.2.4.
 SimCiTI

+Permeability / porosity / membrane (Ciencia Aberta Ubtuba)

 Marco Civil.
 SiMCiTI
 SiMCiTI - participatory process, positive wave from federal gov. Inheriting from Marco Civil.
 But… not.
 And still, seed for future interventions.
 Pick it up later.
 Comment on Sistema Nacional de Cultura, PNPS, CMPC, Lei Aldir Blanc.
 In it for the long run.